-So you want to start a YouTube channel.
-With over 30 million visitors a day and 46,000 years worth of content being watched every year (that’s right, years), it’s not hard to see what all the fuss is about.
+So you want to start a YouTube channel?
+With over 2.3 billion monthly active users and over a billion hours of content being watched every day, it’s not hard to see what all the fuss is about.

-It can all be a bit daunting at first – not knowing what videos to create, how to reach potential subscribers, what the hell the YouTube ‘algorithm’ is.
+It can all be a bit daunting at first – not knowing what videos to create, how to reach potential subscribers, what on earth the YouTube ‘algorithm’ is.
 We know a thing or two about how to start a successful YouTube channel, so here are our top tips on getting started!